Solved: Spotify Playing Random Songs

 Remove All Third Party Connections

 Someone could access your account through your 3rd Party connections, including your Facebook, Instagram, etc. Therefore, it’s safe to take care of this and remove them.
-Here’s what you need to do:

 1. Go to your account page.